BLCM/bl3mods/Apocalyptech/README-bloody_harvest.md

 I didn't time it out explicitly, but I believe the process above takes less than an hour per char, which feels like a pretty vast improvement on doing it vanilla.
-Still nowhere near as good as just figuring out character skin drops and letting `gen_testing_loot_drops.py` do all the work for you, but it works out pretty well.
+Still nowhere near as good as just spawning the items directly with `gen_testing_loot_drops.py`, but if you don't mind the Bloody Harvest combat then it's hardly a chore.